What is rape?

 “Date rape” involves rape by an acquaintance who refuses to stop when told to.
 Date rape often involves ‘date rape drugs” which is given by the perpetrator unknowingly to the victim.

-Compelled rape occurs when one person forces another to sexually penetrate each other someone else against their will.
-An example of compelled rape would be when a gang breaks into a couple’s home and forces them to have sex while members of the gang watch.
+Compelled rape occurs when one person forces another to penetrate each other someone else against their will sexually.
+An example of compelled rape would be when a gang breaks into a couple’s home and forces them to have sex while the gang members watch.

 Corrective rape is a hate crime in which people are raped because of their perceived sexual orientation or gender identity – an attempt to ‘cure’ them of being gay.
-The occurrence of correctional rape is about equal among homosexual men and woman.
-A young man was for example raped by his mother in an attempt to ‘cure’ him from homosexuality.
-In almost all cases, the culprits are family members itself and this is why the victims mostly refrain from any legal recourse.
-It is very traumatizing for them to speak about their brothers or cousins turning rapists.
+The occurrence of corrective rape is about equal among LGBT men and woman.
+A young man was, for example, raped by his mother in an attempt to ‘cure’ him from homosexuality.
+In almost all cases, the culprits are family members themselves, which is why the victims mostly refrain from any legal recourse.
+It is very traumatising for them to speak about their brothers or cousins turning rapists.

 Men can also be raped.
-Male rape is a form of rape in which a male is the victim.
-This male sexual victimization includes both rape or sexual violence in general.
-Very often men don’t report being raped.
-If they do , their sexual identity might be brought into question, no one believes them and often they are asked: ‘how could you let this happen to you?”
-Most males on male rapes are committed by heterosexual males.
+Male rape is a form of rape in which a male is a victim.
+This male sexual victimisation includes both rape or sexual violence in general.
+Very often, men don’t report being raped.
+If they do, their sexual identity might be brought into question, no one believes them, and frequently they are asked: ‘how could you let this happen to you?”
+Heterosexual males commit most males to male rapes.

 The age of consent to have sex in South Africa is 16.
-An adult male who has sexual intercourse with a female under the age of 16 is guilty of ‘statutory rape’ – even if the female has consented.
-A male of 14 years of age or older who has sexual intercourse with a female without her consent is guilty of rape.
-Our law prohibits the commission of “an act of sexual penetration with a child”, as well as the commission of “an act of sexual violation with a child”.
+An adult male who has sexual intercourse with a female under the age of 16 is guilty of statutory rape’ – even if the female has consented.
+A male 14 years of age or older who has sexual intercourse with a female without her consent is guilty of rape.
+Our law prohibits the commission of “an act of sexual penetration with a child”, and “an act of sexual violation with a child”.